Upgrading to Windows 11

 Upgrading your device

-The Windows 11 upgrade is currently available through Software Center (an application on your Davidson device).
+The Windows 11 upgrade is available through Software Center (an application on your Davidson Windows computer).
 You can find Software Center by searching for it in the Windows Start Menu by selecting the “Type here to search” box in the bottom left corner of your screen.
+In the Software Center, choose the Operating Systems tab in the left column.

 The upgrade for Windows 11 is split into two parts.
-Both parts must be completed for the update.
+Both parts must be completed for the update, but they don't have to be done at the same time - doing them on different days is fine.
 Part 1 contains prerequisites required to complete the upgrade itself (Part 2).

 Both parts can be found in the Software Center under the Operating Systems tab.
-When running Part 1, your device may reboot multiple times.
-After it reboots, make sure to sign back in to allow the updates to continue.
+When running Part 1, you need to stay with your device.
+It may reboot multiple times; after each reboot, make sure to log back in to allow the updates to continue.
 Once the progress bar disappears, Part 1 is completed.

 After the updates are complete, note that your first sign-in will take longer than usual.